Stochastic Greedy Algorithms For Multiple Measurement Vectors: Proposed Stochastic Greedy Algorithms

+which implies that minimizing $F$ with respect to $X$ can be reduced to minimizing $\widehat{F_j}$ for $j=1,\ldots,L$ individually. \end{definition}

 Under this assumption, the concatenated algorithms, i.e., CStoIHT in Algorithm~\ref{alg:CStoIHT} and CStoGradMP in Algorithm~\ref{alg:CStoGradMP}, can be applied to solve \eqref{eqn:model}, which essentially reconstruct each column of $X$ by solving the SMV problem \eqref{eqn:smvmodel}.
 Notice that the outer loops of CStoIHT and CStoGradMP can be executed in a parallel manner on a multi-core computer, when the order of the inner loop and the outer loop in Algorithm~\ref{alg:CStoIHT} can be swapped.
+Note that although a joint support is not enforced at each iteration, the paralleled version of CStoIHT and CStoGradMP can still yield joint sparse results with guaranteed convergence (see Theorem~\ref{thm:SMVStoIHT} and Theorem~\ref{thm:SMVStoGradMP}).
 However, if the sparsity level $k$ is very large, then the support sets of $X_{\cdot,j}$'s are prone to overlap less initially which results in the less accurate estimation of the joint support and larger errors in the initial iterates.
 In addition, for some nonlinear function $f_i(X)$ which can not be separated as a sum of functions for columns of $X$, it will be challenging to find an appropriate objective function for the corresponding SMV problem.

 To circumvent the aforementioned issues, we first propose the MMV Stochastic Iterative Hard Thresholding algorithm (MStoIHT) detailed in Algorithm \ref{alg:MStoIHT}.
 Compared to StoIHT, MStoIHT replaces the gradient by the matrix derivative \eqref{eqn:df}.
 The second significant difference lies in the ``Identify" and ``Estimate" steps, especially the operator $\mathrm{approx}_k(\cdot,\cdot)$.
 Now we extend the operator $\mathrm{approx}_k(\cdot,\cdot)$ from sparse vectors to row-sparse matrices.
 Given $X\in\mathbb{R}^{n\times L}$ and $\eta\geq1$, the best $k$-row sparse approximation operator acted on $X$ and $\eta$, denoted by $\mathrm{approx}_k^r(X,\eta)$, constructs a \emph{row} index set $\Gamma$ such that